 Mr. Richard W. Groux, Jr., Chair of the Facilities Committee*

 Rick was born in Washington, D.C. and raised in Fairfax, Virginia and Calmar, Iowa.
 Rick graduated from Flagler College (BA in Business) and George Mason University (Scalia) School of Law (JD).

 Rick is the Managing Partner of Groux Investments, LLC a real estate development and investment firm involved in commercial and residential projects throughout Northern Virginia and includes the family organic cattle farm located in Northeast Iowa.
 Rick serves on the following Boards as a Director or Trustee: Flagler College, Taylor Ranch Ministries, VVIM Ministries, and Middleburg Bank (Advisory Board).

 Since 1994, Broad Run has been the home for Rick and his wife Leigh Ann and two daughters.
-Rosemary is a 2015 graduate of Highland and currently attends Berry College and Margaret will graduate in 2019.
+Rosemary is a 2015 graduate of Highland and currently attends Berry College and Margaret graduated in 2019.

 Mrs. Amudha Mahendiran

 Amudha moved around a lot in her early years and finally settled in Chapel Hill, North Carolina where she grew up.
 She graduated from University of North Carolina at Greensboro (B.S.) and Florida State University (M.S.).
 She currently works with a few Early Childhood Education non-profit organizations in Virginia.
 Amudha is active in the Highland community through the Parent Association and volunteers in Kindergarten and the Lower School library.
 Amudha and her husband Gajan moved to Warrenton in 2005 and have two children at Highland, Nithin '26 and Anya ’27.